citusdata/citus_docs/faq/faq.rst

 Learn more in :ref:`manual_prop`.
 Also note that even after manually propagating CREATE DATABASE, Citus must still be installed there.
 See :ref:`create_db`.

+For propagating functions to workers, see also :ref:`create_distributed_function`.

 What if a worker node's address changes?
 ----------------------------------------